DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 ---
 So, the other day I ran across a blog post called [How well do you know Node.js?](https://edgecoders.com/how-well-do-you-know-node-js-36b1473c01c8){:target="_blank"}

-I've gone ahead and answered these questions here so that people who read this post can review or upgrade their Node chops.
+I've gone ahead and answered these questions here so that you can review or upgrade your Node.js chops.

-In order to get most out of these answers - try out all of the examples and see the behaviour yourself.
+**Tip:** In order to get most out of these answers - try out all of the examples and see the behaviour yourself.

 **Notice:** The article is prone to changes so I've copied the list of questions